Unite the Right (Canada): 2002: New leadership

 In April 2002, Stockwell Day was replaced as leader of the Canadian Alliance by Stephen Harper, one of the original "Class of '88" founders of the Reform Party.
 Unlike Day, Harper proved to be an able leader and managed to repair most of the damage that his predecessor's leadership had caused.
 With Harper at the helm, all but two DRC MPs who had left the party's caucus returned to the Canadian Alliance.
 With Day no longer running the Canadian Alliance, a merger was also much more agreeable to many stalwart Tory members.
 PC leader Joe Clark, who had spurned off many attempts to unite the right during his leadership, announced his impending retirement as PC leader in August 2002 after the PC-DRC Coalition Caucus dissolved.
 A leadership election was scheduled for May 2003.

 On May 31, 2003, Peter MacKay of Nova Scotia won the PC leadership election.
-Unlike Clark, MacKay supported open discussions on the concepts of a united party, but promised that, on his watch, no full-fledged union would take place.
+Unlike Clark, MacKay supported open discussions on the concepts of a united party.
+He promised that, on his watch, no full-fledged union would take place.
 Shortly after becoming leader, MacKay signalled his openness to broad "talks" with the Canadian Alliance with regard to creating more unity on the right.